leungjch/StudyBuddy/README.md

-# StudyBuddy | Chrome extension for intelligent notetaking on any video feed
+# StudyBuddy | Chrome extension for AI notetaking on any video feed

 [See full Devpost submission here.](https://devpost.com/software/studdybuddy-wvsny2)